 Even those who have just had an extremely hard life but made it through to easier, more stable times can find solace in the beautiful, gleaming koi fish.
 Each of these stories has one major thing in common- the people who have lived to tell have each battled with themselves and sometimes others, and have come out on top, no matter how hard they had to fight to survive.
 They had the determination to get to a better place than they were at the start.
 That is exactly what the koi fish did in the old fables, which makes the koi fish tattoo the ideal symbol for the bravery and determination of these souls.

-The deeper meanings of different colored Koi tattoos
+The deeper meanings of different coloured Koi tattoos

-Red Koi: Tattoos with koi fish that are black in color generally stand for some sort of love, but one of a strong, masculine nature.
-Red is a very energetic color, so it is no surprise that the red koi fish tattoo is the strongest of the new, contemporary, different colored koi fish tattoos.
+Red Koi: Tattoos with koi fish that are black in colour generally stand for some sort of love, but one of a strong, masculine nature.
+Red is a very energetic colour, so it is no surprise that the red koi fish tattoo is the strongest of the new, contemporary, different coloured koi fish tattoos.

 Black Koi: Tattoos with koi that are black usually stand for overcoming change successfully.
 If you have fought a great deal of pain and adversity to get to the powerful place you are now, the black koi fish is a great symbol for you.